Part 5

 Until 2000 The Glade was just a bunch of trees and a very smelly toilet.
 From then until 2005 it was an outdoor dance venue which changed in format pretty much every year and spawned the now sadly defunct electronic music festival of the same name.
 For the first time in 2007 the main stage area was fully covered and quite a few live bands started to appear to compliment the DJs and sound systems.

-In 2022 the main Glade Stage was moved away from the trees and in 2023 the larger tented area which we can see here played host to the likes of Denis Sulta, Carl Cox and a Faithless DJ set.
+In 2022 the main Glade Stage was moved away from the trees and in 2024 the larger tented area which we can see here played host to the likes of Faithless, Fat Boy Slim, Camelphat and a Groove Armada DJ set.

 Although I was quite sad to see the main Glade Stage move away from the Glade itself, it was replaced among the trees by a new venue called the Glade Dome, which made up for things to a great extent, with a lovely atmosphere together with some impressive lighting and decorations.

 There are several smaller and very intimate venues to be found in the Green Futures field.
 If you look hard enough you’ll find live music playing at these from Wednesday afternoon all through the weekend.
-The biggest of these tents is Toad Hall shown here.
+The biggest of these tents is Toad Hall with the Zawose Queens shown here performing in 2024.

 The Bandstand is situated in the middle of the main "Babylon" market area and is a great place to get away from the crowds and sit and listen to some of the unknown gems who play there through all 5 days of the festival.
-Here we have The Clay Bottom Jug Busters entertaining the early arrivers on the Wednesday evening in 2023.
+Here we have Bandstand regulars Hodmadoddery entertaining the punters on the Thursday afternoon in 2024.

 Also in the main market area you will find the Babylon Uprising tent blasting out reggae and dub tunes from their soundsystem throughout the day and into the early hours.